lim-mingen/cs5260/README.md

 - **Nodes**: top 10 keyphrases per paper
 - **Edges**: connect if cosine similarity ≥ 0.85
 - **Layout**: force-directed repulsion (nodeDistance, springLength, damping)

+### 5. Progress Bar
+- **Purpose**: Provides real-time updates on the status of long-running tasks (e.g., generating summaries and concept maps).
+- **How**:
+  - Implemented using Gradio's `yield` functionality in the `process_all` function.
+  - Displays messages like "Generating cross-paper summary..." and "Processing paper X of Y..." in a `gr.Textbox`.

+  ### 6. Export to PDF
+- **Purpose**: Allows users to save the cross-paper summary in a neatly formatted PDF document.
+- **How**:
+  - Extracts `<p>` blocks from the HTML output using `BeautifulSoup`.
+  - Formats the summary with headers and spacing using the `FPDF` library.
+  - Saves the PDF as `summary.pdf` and provides a download link in the Gradio interface.

 ## 🔬 Experiments & Outcomes